nicklockwood/Consumer/README.md

 let range: Consumer<String> = Consumer<String>.character(in: CharacterSet.decimalDigits)
 ```

-You can also create an inverse character set by using the `anyCharacter(except: ...)` constructor.
+You can create an inverse character set by using the `anyCharacter(except: ...)` constructor.
 This is useful if you want to match any character *except* a particular set.
 In the following example, we use this feature to parse a quoted string literal by matching a double quote followed by a sequence of any characters *except* a double quote, followed by a final closing double quote:

 ```swift
 let string: Consumer<String> = .sequence([